zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

-How to annotate the CMRs region?
+How to perform CMRs annotation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Annotation** in **Data Libraries** to history